Gentoo penguins gift one another stones to show their love

 Once a couple has completed their structure, the circular pile of rocks can be almost 8 inches high and 10 inches wide.
-The nest takes weeks to build, is properly constructed for the drainage of melting snow, and rigorously guarded.
-An unattended nest can be stolen or it’s best rocks taken, making neighborly disputes a constant within the colony.
-Two eggs are typically laid and the parents share incubation.
-After 35 days the chicks hatch and after another 30 days, all the chicks in the colony come together and form a crèche, or a type of ‘penguin daycare’ in which all the adults care for each other's young.
+The nest takes weeks to build, is properly constructed for the drainage of melting snow, and is rigorously guarded.
+An unattended nest can be stolen or its best rocks taken, making neighborly disputes a constant within the colony.
+Two eggs are typically laid, and the parents share incubation.
+After 35 days, the chicks hatch, and after another 30 days, all the chicks in the colony come together and form a crèche or a type of ‘penguin daycare’ in which all the adults care for each other's young.

 The gentoo penguin population is strong, with total breeding numbers estimated to be over 600,000 birds.
 Yet, their home is one of the most vulnerable to climate change as Antarctica begins to thaw.
 Gentoo penguins are the flagship species of the Northeast Antarctic Peninsula Tundra ecoregion, located in the Antarctic Peninsula & Scotia Sea bioregion (AN2).